witheve/docs/src/tutorials/quickstart.md

   [#div text: "{{total-students}} are in the school district"]
 ```

 A quick note on the syntax for `count` - it feels a lot like a function in other languages, since it has a return value and can be used inline in expressions.
-Under the hood, functions are actually records; `total = count[given: students]` is shorthand for `[#count #function given: students, value: total]`.
-This distinction won’t materially change the way you use `count`, but it goes to show that everything in Eve resolves down to working with records.
+Under the hood, [functions][functions] and aggregates are actually records; `total = count[given: students]` is shorthand for `[#count #function given: students, value: total]`.
+This distinction won't materially change the way you use `count`, but it goes to show that everything in Eve reduces to working with records.

 While `given` is a required argument in `count`, aggregates (and functions in general) can also have optional arguments.
 Let's say we want to know how many students attend each school.
 We can use the optional argument `per` to count students grouped by the school they attend: